amichai-bd/cpp_ramp/README.md

 cpp_ramp is a learning project in C++ that explores various concepts and technologies, including the SDL2 library for GUI applications.
 This repository contains a simple Flappy Bird game implemented using SDL2 and a basic neural network for playing the game.

+currently the compile knows how to compile only the main!!
+Need to be fixed
 ## Prerequisites

 For Windows: